Putting together a simple marketing strategy

 Let me help you keep it simple.
 You don’t want complexity to kill your marketing.
+Or your results.

 Whilst “Visions” and “Mission Statements” are important, the process of getting to them can be dull.
-This often overwhelms the simplicity of finding the core strategic goal.
+This often overwhelms the simplicity of finding the core goal.

 What You’ll Get

 We’ll use my “Goal – Offer – Activity” model to put your marketing plans together.
 We don’t even have to use the word strategy or use those complex sounding processes.
-But you’ll end up with a plan focussing on achieving your growth or sales goals.
+But you’ll end up with a plan focusing on achieving your growth or sales goals.